 All securities investments present a risk of loss of capital.
 Volatile financial markets increase that risk.
-If the Investment Manager's evaluation of an investment opportunity should prove incorrect, the Partnership could experience losses as a result of a decline in the market value of securities in which the Partnership holds a long position or an increase in the value of securities in which the Partnership's investment program will include short sales, which can involve substantial volatility and can, in certain circumstances, substantially increase the adverse impact to which the Partnership may be subject.
-The risk management techniques that may be used by the Investment Manager do not provide any assurance that the Partnership's investment program will be successful, that the Partnership will achieve its targeted returns or that there will be any return of capital invested to investors in the Partnership.
+If the Investment Manager's evaluation of an investment opportunity should prove incorrect, the Partnership could experience losses as a result of a decline in the market value of securities in which the Partnership holds a long position or an increase in the value of securities in which the Partnership holds a short position.
+The Partnership's investment program will include short sales, which can involve substantial volatility and can, in certain circumstances, substantially increase the adverse impact to which the Partnership may be subject.
+The risk management techniques that may be used by the Investment Manager do not provide any assurance that the Partnership will not be exposed to a risk of significant investment losses.
+No guarantee or representation is made that the Partnership's investment program will be successful, that the Partnership will achieve its targeted returns or that there will be any return of capital invested to investors in the Partnership.
 In addition, investment results may vary substantially over time.